portworx/px-docs/scheduler/mesosphere-dcos/install-universe.md

 ### Verify local Universe available from DCOS

-To verify that the local Unviverse has been configured succsfully, log in to the DCOS UI and look at Universe->Packages to see if the packages are available.
+To verify that the local Universe has been configured successfully, log in to the DCOS UI and look at Universe->Catalog to see if the packages are available.

 ### Using docker images from local registry

-If you want to use any images from the newly deployed registry, you will need to update the image names when starting the services.
-For example, to use the Portworx docker images, you would use "master.mesos:5001/portworx/px-enterprise:tag"
+If you want to use any images from the newly deployed registry, you will need to update the image names to point to it when starting the services.
+For example, to use the Portworx docker images, you would use
+"master.mesos:5001/portworx/px-enterprise:tag"